 The Children’s Health insurance Program (CHIP) is a federally sponsored program that provides health insurance to uninsured children in all 50 states and the District of Columbia.
 In Tennessee, this program is called CoverKids.

-CoverKids offers free health coverage for pregnant women and children who do not have insurance and who do not qualify for TennCare.
+CoverKids offers free health coverage for pregnant women and children who don’t have insurance and who don’t qualify for TennCare.
+Preventive health care is free!
+Sick visits and medication have very low-copays.
 Children age 18 and under also get dental and vision benefits.
-Preventive health care is free!
-Sick visits and medication have very low co-pays.
 And pregnant women get prenatal, delivery and 60 days postpartum care.

 - Enrollees who are Native American/Alaskan Native may be eligible for additional benefits.

 - CoverKids must be your only health plan.
-To get benefits, you cannot be part of any other plan (special rules apply to pregnant women).
+To get benefits, you can’t be part of any other plan (special rules apply to pregnant women).

 Visit CoverKids Eligibility to learn more about eligibility for CoverKids.

-Starting January 1, 2016, four different CoverKids application options are available to pregnant women.
+There are two different CoverKids application options that are available to pregnant women.

-- In-person application assistance is available at local health departments throughout the state.
-To find a list of local health departments visit Local and Regional Health Departments, or
+In-person application assistance is available at local health departments throughout the state.
+To find a list of local health departments visit Local and Regional Health Departments.